**Alt Text:** Two men stand in a golf shop examining a selection of golf clubs.

 Why Copper Replaced Aluminum in Semiconductors

-For years, aluminum was the favorite metal for semiconductor interconnects (the tiny pathways connecting transistors).
-But as chips evolved into smaller and more powerful, aluminum couldn’t keep up—it slowed down electrical signals and wasted energy as heat.
+For years, aluminum was the go-to metal for semiconductor interconnects (the tiny pathways connecting transistors).
+But as chips became smaller and more powerful, aluminum couldn’t keep up—it slowed down electrical signals and wasted energy as heat.

 Enter copper, which: